The Ultimate Guide to Cleaning Fiberglass Boat Effectively

 Before you even think about grabbing a bucket of soap, the most important step is a complete freshwater rinse.
 Start high and work your way down, giving the entire boat a really good soaking.
 This isn't just a quick spritz; you're trying to knock off as much loose grit as you can.

 Imagine all the tiny salt crystals, sand, and dust sitting on your gelcoat.
 If you jump straight in with a soapy brush, you've basically just turned that brush into a sheet of fine-grit sandpaper.
-That initial rinse washes most of that abrasive stuff away, dramatically cutting down your risk of creating swirl marks and fine scratches during the main wash.
+That initial rinse washes most of that abrasive material away, dramatically cutting down your risk of creating swirl marks and fine scratches during the main wash.

 Applying Soap in Manageable Sections